 Empowering affirmations have helped.
-I either find them online and tweak them closer to my situation or I take my specific goals, problems, and limiting beliefs, reframe them, and write my own.
+I either find them online and tweak them closer to my situation or I take my specific goals, problems, and limiting beliefs, re-frame them, and write positive affirmations of my own.

 Here are a few empowering affirmations I’ve used to build my self-belief:

 ■ I express my purpose through my business.
 I create from feelings of love and a deep sense of purpose.
 I know I make a difference in the lives of the right people.